How the Gut Microbiome Shapes Your Child’s Health and Behavior

 A child’s microbiome begins developing long before the first bite of food.

-Antibiotics given to mom during labor or to the baby early in life can further reduce key microbes like Bifidobacteria and Lactobacillus, which are vital for digestion, brain development, and immune balance.
+Antibiotics given to mom during labor or to the baby early in life can reduce key microbes like Bifidobacteria and Lactobacillus, which are vital for digestion, brain development, and immune balance.
 These need to be replenished.

 Breastmilk is nature’s way of rebuilding and enriching the microbiome.
 Human milk is alive!
 It contains both prebiotics (food for gut bugs) and probiotics (the bacteria themselves), which feed and grow helpful microbes.
-Babies who are breastfed tend to have higher levels of Bifidobacteria and a reduced risk of developing childhood conditions like asthma, eczema, and ADHD
+Babies who are breastfed tend to have higher levels of Bifidobacteria and a reduced risk of developing childhood conditions like asthma, eczema, and ADHD.

-As children grow, their early environment, experiences, and diet continue to shape the gut ecosystem.
-Stress, trauma, illness, and medications can narrow the range of microbes, while outdoor play, social connection, and a diverse diet expand it.
-Current thinking is that around age three, the microbiome should begin to resemble that of an adult, but it continues to shift in response to diet, sleep, and stress well beyond that.
+As children continue to grow, their early environment, experiences, and diet continue to shape the gut ecosystem.
+Stress, trauma, illness, and medications (including GERD medications, laxatives and steroids) can narrow the range of microbes, while outdoor play, social connection, and a diverse diet expand it.

-So that's how we got here - but as I'm always telling parents, the only reason to look back is to figure out how we got here so we can find our next best move.
+So that's how we got here.
+But as I'm always telling parents, the only reason to look back is to figure out how we got here so we can find our next best move.
 Once we know how your child’s gut story began, we can help write the next chapter more intentionally.

 The Fleet of Helpful Microbes